 Major Windows updates can temporarily disable Explorer Patcher features.
 Having predefined profiles allows users to:

-This makes Explorer Patcher practical for long-term use rather than experimental customization.
+This makes Explorer Patcher more suitable for long-term use rather than experimental customization.

 Compatibility is a major concern for system-level utilities.
 Explorer Patcher is designed to adapt to Windows changes, but compatibility depends on the Windows build and update cycle.

-Explorer Patcher supports a wide range of Windows 11 builds, with active development focused on maintaining compatibility as Microsoft updates the operating system.
+Explorer Patcher supports a wide range of Windows 11 releases, with active work aimed at ensuring compatibility as Microsoft improves the operating system.

 General expectations: